EllaCrane/EllaCrane.github.io/index.md

 ## News

 - **[Apr.
-2025]** Very excited to share that I have become a non-resident fellow at the [Belfer Center for Science and International Affairs](https://www.belfercenter.org) at the [Harvard Kennedy School of Government](https://www.hks.harvard.edu)!
-- **[Apr.
 2025]** Our preprint about [compiler optimization for Hamiltonian simulation using partial Trotterization](https://arxiv.org/pdf/2409.03747) has appeared on the arXiv.
 - **[Mar.
 2025]** Our preprint on the [phases of the Z2 Higgs lattice gauge theory](https://arxiv.org/abs/2503.03828) has appeared on the arXiv.
 - **[Jan.
 2025]** The [New Scientist](https://www.newscientist.com/article/2464444-elusive-phase-change-finally-spotted-in-a-quantum-simulator/) wrote a great summary of our first observation of a finite-energy phase transition in one dimension.